kevinbrewster/SwiftLinuxGATTServerExample/README.md

 This example sets up a simple BLE peripheral with 2 services, each with a single characteristic.

+For a more advanced example with nicer syntax, take a look at [SwiftLinuxGATTServerExampleAdvanced](https://github.com/kevinbrewster/SwiftLinuxGATTServerExampleAdvanced)

 * **Device Information**: an example of using a built-in GATT "Device Information" service (0x180A) with the built-in GATT "Manufacturer Name String" characteristic (0x2A29).
 Normally you'd have more characteristics for this service.

 * **Example Service**: a custom service with a single read/write characteristic.
 This shows how to handle write requests and how to update a characteristics value.